FolcromPH/Cipher_Circle/README.md

-Phyton would work with or without the arduino IDE displaying bloch sphere the only need to be change is the variable **H_State** to operate it with arduino first is the mobile hostpot must be at 2.4GHZ and arduino ESP8266 and laptop must be connected in the same mobile hotspot
+Phyton would work with or without the arduino IDE displaying bloch sphere the only need to be change is the variable **H_State** to operate. with arduino first is the mobile hostpot must be at 2.4GHZ and arduino ESP8266 and laptop must be connected in the same mobile hotspot

 **line 61 and 62** would have this IP this ip is the IP of the ESP and would need to be change depending of the IP of the ESP **# Function to send data to ESP32